-To reach millennials, Colgate’s paid media campaign centered around YouTube
+To reach millennials, Colgate’s paid media campaign centered around a YouTube video strategy

 Digital elements reached consumers on desktop and mobile devices, including the YouTube masthead, TrueView ads, Hangout on Air, GDN banners, and a YouTube channel gadget that housed "The Smile Show."
 Overlays were leveraged to drive viewers to watch additional episodes and to allow viewers to shop for the product right after they saw an ad or watched content.

 The holistic plan allowed offline and online to work together seamlessly, with YouTube at the hub: